Class ConstructorTemplate

 -

-ConstructorTemplatepublic ConstructorTemplate(int dummy, de.japkit.functions.SrcType $name$)The same asConstructorTemplate(SrcType).
+public ConstructorTemplate(int dummy, de.japkit.functions.SrcType $name$)The same asConstructorTemplate(SrcType).
 But this time, aCodeFragmentis called for generating the field assignment code.
 A CodeFragment is basically a function that creates code.By using CodeFragments, arbitrary complex constructors and methods can be generated.
 But as in manual programming, it might be sometimes better to split them into multiple (private) methods then.
-Note that there a important differences between a CodeFragment and a function that returns a string.
-For example, CodeFragments provide support for adding import statements to the generated class.
-Furthermore, they are evaluated lazily, when the generated class is finally written.
-So, do not use simple string functions when generating method or constructor bodies, but always CodeFragments.

 -